pamela-tham/Classic-Models-Product-Analysis-Project-using-MySQL-and-Power-BI/README.md

 Welcome to the **Classic Models Database Analysis** project!
 This project aims to analyze sales and performance data of a fictional company that sells classic car models.
 The data is sourced from the [MySQL Tutorial Sample Database](https://www.mysqltutorial.org/getting-started-with-mysql/mysql-sample-database/), which is widely used for learning relational database structures and SQL querying.

-Through this analysis, we aim to gain insights into product performance, customer behavior, and sales trends to support business decision-making.
+Through this analysis, we aim to gain insights into product performance, customer behaviour, and sales trends to support business decision-making.